 It’s Easter time and why not do some food art and create sheep cupcakes for the occasion.
 Actually these are great as baby shower cupcakes or for a first Birthday too if you’re having a gender neutral theme!
-They are so incredibly adorable and easy to make that you could have the kids help you if you’re having a Spring party, or just for fun on the weekends.
-Here is how you make these sheep cupcakes. (originally published 3/16, affiliate links present)
+They are so incredibly cute cupcakes kids can make Spring party, or just for fun on the weekends.
+Here is how you make these. (affiliate links present)

 Lamb Chop Cupcakes